 (Related: If you want to visit Bokor National Park, check out this post by A Travel Diary) →

-You can also book a big group boat tour by the riverside in Kampot but you won’t get the quiet, personal experience you get on this small tour.
+You can also book a big group boat tour by the riverside but you won’t get the quiet, personal experience you get on this small tour.

-Two of the major attractions in Kampot are the Kampot pepper plantation and the salt fields in Kampot.
-A Kampot motorbike tour is great way to visit both, while also seeing a bit of the extraordinary Cambodian countryside.
+Two of the major attractions in Kampot are the pepper plantation and the salt fields.
+A motorbike tour is great way to visit both, while also seeing a bit of the extraordinary Cambodian countryside.

 There’s no need to choose between Kep or Kampot.
-Kep is just 25km down a well-paved road from Kampot, which makes it an excellent day trip from Kampot.
+Kep is just 25km down a well-paved road, which makes it an excellent day trip destination.
 Of course, there are so many fun things to do in Kep, like visiting the crab market and hanging out on the beach, that you might just want to stay for a few days.

 (Don’t miss: Our review of the fab Samanea Beach Resort in Kep) →